mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 The main workhorse of the table is the hash function, which maps an input to an output _within some range._ Python's `hash` function, for example, outputs values [between -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807](https://stackoverflow.com/questions/19132927/determining-the-range-of-values-returned-by-pythons-hash).
 We then _bucket_ the hashed value $-$ often by dividing by the length of our array and taking the remainder $-$ to return an index in our array of pointers.
 In the above example, the output would be 0, 1, or 2: the indices of the pointer array.

 Since our array won't have infinite indices, it's possible $-$ and even likely $-$ that two distinct inputs will receive the same hashed _output_.
-This **collision** would mean that two user IDs, like `1005778` and `9609217`, could both land on the pointer that returns `Jane Reader`, even if they're separate users.
+This **collision** would mean that two inputs, like user IDs `1005778` and `9609217`, would both land on the pointer that returns `Jane Reader`, even if they're separate users.
 We don't want that!

 The first fix is to ensure our hash function distributes outputs _uniformally_.
 Each array index should have an equal probability of being selected $-$ if certain indices are more likely than others, we'll run into collisions more frequently than we need to.